boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 Likewise, such diversity of services also require different management capabilities.
 For example, session continuity, distribution trees, traffic engineering, congestion status notification, reordering, or on-time delivery impose very different management needs to be satisfied.

 This reality is different from the one existing at the time of {{?RFC3535}}, and as such, the new identified needs can require from novel approaches to guarantee the aforementioned co-existence of services.
+Some networks have specific network management requirements such as the need for asynchronous operations or constraints on data compactness.
+An example of such networks is Delay-Tolerant Networking (DTN) {{?RFC838}} or DetNet {{?RFC8557}}.

 OPS-REQ-NEW-NEED:
-: Some networks have specific network management requirements such as the need for asynchronous operations or constraints on data compactness.
-An example of such networks is Delay-Tolerant Networking (DTN) {{?RFC838}} or DetNet {{?RFC8557}}.
+: Profiling main network management technologies (e.g., recommend customized transport parameters such as timeouts and transport services) is recommended than defining network management technologies that are applicable to a single deployment context.

 ## Implications of External Dependency {#sec-dep}